LWC-Essentials/storybook/README.md

   ```

 - Create a technical Web Component that wraps the desired one, and pass it complex parameters via the template
-  The library demo defines these components is the `wc` namespace located in `stories`.
-Note that the syntax above should be preferred in most cases, as it is simplier.
+  The library demo defines these components in the `wc` namespace located in `stories`.
+Note that the syntax above should be preferred in most cases, as it is simpler.
 Such a wrapper can be useful when an LWC template is required, for example when dealing with slots without Shadow DOM.

 ### Provided add-ons